vishal84/gemini-enterprise-adk-mcp-auth/README.md

 # Gemini Enterprise ADK MCP Auth

 This repository provides two sample scenarios on how to deploy ADK agents that consume an MCP server's tools both locally, using `adk web`, and via Agent Engine registered with Gemini Enterprise.
-Each scenario will guide you through consuming an MCP server using a service account
+Each scenario will guide you through consuming an MCP server using a service account or end user authentication.

 ### Prerequisites